lornzoe/lornzoe.github.io/_posts/2020-07-30-into-the-breach-review.md

 ![itb2](\assets\images\games\20200730183637_1.jpg)

-The most unique aspect of this game is the telegraphed attack system, and the attack order system.
+The most unique aspect of this game are the telegraphed attack system and the attack order system.
 Such focused, intent actions gives lots of clear information to the player on what to do.
 There's no mights and maybes to attacks, but definitives.

 The types of interactions this game can do is another strong point of this game.
 Killing enemies seems like a necessity, but the game allows the player to *manipulate* enemies to their bidding.
 You can kill an enemy to stop it from attacking a building, but you can also make an enemy shoot another enemy before the latter attacks the structure.

-With limited attacks and units, suddenly the dynamic shifts to a puzzle game; you're now trying to mitigate as much damage as you can with the limited options you have.
+With limited attacks and units, the dynamic shifts to a puzzle game; with lots of reliable information, you're now trying to mitigate as much damage as you can with the limited options you have.

 ![itb0](\assets\images\games\20200730171845_1.jpg)